vishesh-sarinDXB/my-journey/README.md

 # Day 37

-not done anything today, took a day with friends, commiting to 10 mins ka quizzes before bed. still out eith friends
+not done anything today, took a day with friends, commiting to 10 mins ka quizzes before bed. still out eith friends.

+The above was achieved

+internal target for today not met. putting target for visualization notebook (day 35) on hold for now.

+tomorrows target kaggle isic competition (essential to do at least baseline submission)

+# Day 38

+350 pm 50 mins isic kaggle notebook